spotifyworkers/spotifyworkers.org/unionen/index.md

 [Read more about Unionen](https://www.unionen.se/in-english/this-is-unionen) and about [what membership in Unionen means](https://www.unionen.se/unionen-get-more-out-your-working-life-our-membership).

-## Board members
+## Elected representatives

-The club board consists of Jonas Sundberg (chair), Péter Tóth (vice chair), Federico Barabas, Abhinav Neelam and Alexander Takacs.
+The club board consists of Jonas Sundberg (chair), Péter Tóth (vice chair), Federico Barabas (secretary), Alexander Takacs (treasurer) and Abhinav Neelam.

+Filipe la Ruina and John Ching are the club's auditors for 2025.

 ## Contact